cmss13-devs/cmss13/.github/guides/STANDARDS.md

 But generally, if you're going to comment on some code it's best to comment on things that are not totally obvious And more importantly comment on why something is happening rather than what is happening.

-Here is a follwing example:
+Here is a following example:

 Bad comment
 ```